Skip to main content

 Gruntwork is the creator and maintainer of Terragrunt, so we built Gruntwork Pipelines with first-class support for the full Terragrunt lifecycle, including:

-Gruntwork Pipelines runs directly in GitHub Actions, and uses a pull request-centric workflow.
-This means that all information about a proposed infrastructure change is added as comments to the applicable pull request, and that you apply the infrastructure change by interacting with the pull request.
+Gruntwork Pipelines integrates directly with GitHub Actions, using a pull request-centric workflow.
+All information about a proposed infrastructure change is added as comments to the relevant pull request, and infrastructure changes are applied by interacting with the pull request.

 Infrastructure change